 - TBA.
-These time slots are common for all the courses I am teaching this semester. - There are also some course specific extra office hours in the lab time slots for some of the weeks in the semester.
-These are mentioned in the schedule. - If you can't make it to any of the weekly office hours, you can email me to schedule appointments with me.
-These will depend on my availability. - I am usually in the office every weekday about 10-4PM.
-If my door is open, you are welcome to knock on my door and come in with quick questions.
+These time slots are common for all the courses I am teaching this semester. - If you can't make it to any of the weekly office hours, you can email me to schedule appointments with me.
+These will depend on my availability. - I am usually in the office every weekday about 10-6PM.
+If my door is open, you are welcome to knock on my door and come in with quick questions. - Any and all questions are welcome in class or in my office, but be aware that I will not simply "give you the answer" to any problem.
+Big-picture questions beyond "How do I solve this problem?" are highly encouraged. - I also welcome questions through email.
+Though I strive to answer all email questions as clearly as possible, please realize that certain questions are best answered in a face-to-face